j6nca/notes/docs/food/reviews/piano_piano.md

 ## Rating: ★★★★★

 Wow, where do I even begin, this is one of my favourite pasta places in Toronto.
 The store is tucked away in a small corner of X. We were going to be in the area and heard that this place has a great lunch deal for $34.
 The pasta is homemade fresh and was delicious.
 Solid portions of pasta as well.
+We ordered the meatballs and .
 The nutella tiramisu dessert was also tasty.

 ## Photos